 PRINCIPAL LEGISLATION AND REGULATOR

 Several government bodies share responsibility for overseeing and regulating the mining industry in the country.
-The Ministry of Mineral Resources and Energy (Ministério dos Recursos Minerais e Energia (MIREME)) is the primary managing body; it develops and implements policies relating to the industry and is also responsible for overseeing the National Directorate of Mines (Direcção Nacional de Minas (NDM)) and the National Institute of Mines (Instituto Nacional de Minas (INM)).
+The Ministry of Mineral Resources and Energy (Ministério dos Recursos Minerais e Energia) (MIREME)) is the primary managing body; it develops and implements policies relating to the industry and is also responsible for overseeing the National Directorate of Mines (Direcção Nacional de Minas (NDM)) and the National Institute of Mines (Instituto Nacional de Minas (INM)).
 The INM is responsible for: reviewing, analysing and approving mining projects (including the completion of technical and economic studies for the opening of new mines and the decommissioning and/or closure of existing mines); minimising the social and environmental impacts of mining projects; publishing guidelines on public and private sector participation in the mining sector; and the development and proposal of new policies to MIREM concerning the development of the mining industry.
 The responsibilities of the NDM include the development of policies for the mining sector; the regulation and monitoring of mining projects; and the administration of the granting of licences and concessions.
-In addition the Mining Law also provides for the Inspectorate-General of Mineral Resources (Inspecção-Geral de Recursos Minerais), which is responsible for ensuring the observance of the Mining Law and all other relevant legislation (Art.
+In addition the ML also provides for the Inspectorate-General of Mineral Resources (Inspecção-Geral de Recursos Minerais), which is responsible for ensuring the observance of the ML and all other relevant legislation (Art.
 14, ML).
 While Mozambique’s Council of Ministers (a body which includes the president, prime minister and the other government ministers) is ultimately responsible for the granting of concessions and mining licences, this process is mainly administered and managed by the NDM.